 University’s School of Cinema.

-As the AMI Content Development Specialist for Alberta, Saskatchewan and Manitoba, Jim works with external production companies to bring unique documentaries and docu-series to AMI’s national audience.
-Along with his 10 years at AMI working directly with the disability community, Jim brings with him many years of experience in production and post-production.
+Along with his 14+ years at AMI working directly with the disability community, Jim brings with him many years of experience in production and p

 Steve Allen is a principal partner, founding member and a Producer and Director with the Wavelength Entertainment Group and is responsible for major decisions on key issues for the Wavelength Entertainment Group of companies.